-- 5. Reinstall the dipstick until fully seated. - 6.
-Remove the dipstick and view the oil level. - 7.
-Add the recommended oil as needed to bring the level within the safe operating range (anywhere between the two marks on the dipstick with engine at operating temperature).
-If the oil level on the dipstick is anywhere in the safe range, do not add oil.
-Oil should be added only if the proper oil check procedure is followed AND the level is below the safe mark. - 8.
+- 4. Thread the dipstick until fully seated. - 5.
+Remove the dipstick and view the oil level.

 Do not overfill.
 Overfilling can result in loss of engine performance and an oil-saturated air filter.
 Use a suction device to remove excess oil if overfilled.
+6. Add the recommended oil as needed to bring the level within the safe operating range (anywhere between the two marks on the dipstick).
+If the oil level on the dipstick is anywhere in the safe range, do not add oil.
+Oil should be added only if the proper oil check procedure is followed and the level is below safe mark.